Once-prominent ‘conversion therapist’ will now ‘pursue life as a gay man’

 Matheson is far from the only ‘ex-gay therapist’ who has either come out as gay or been exposed for living a double life.

 In 2000, “conversion therapy” advocate and “success story” John Paulk was photographed at a Washington D.C. gay bar; a decade later he issued a formal apology for his “ex-gay” past.
-Alan Chambers, former president of the now defunct “conversion therapy” organization Exodus International, apologized to the LGBTQ community after he came out as gay in 2013.
+Alan Chambers, former president of the now defunct “conversion therapy” organization Exodus International, apologized to the LGBTQ community in 2013 after he acknowledged he was attracted to men.
 And just two months ago, Truth Wins Out exposed “ex-gay therapist” Norman Goldwasser after it allegedly discovered him soliciting men on gay dating apps.

 Besen said “conversion therapy” programs give people false hope that they can be “cured” of being LGBTQ.
 “It’s a total and complete fraud from beginning to end,” he said.